 An informative article on sensory defensiveness.
 This article was written for dentists; parents might find it helpful to print out a copy for their dentists, as well as read it themselves.

 Resources for Members

-Become an OT/SLP Subscriber today and enjoy UNLIMITED access to over 60 online courses and other special benefits.
-Includes CEUs.
+Become an Professional Subscriber today and enjoy UNLIMITED access to over 60 online courses and other special benefits.
+Includes AOTA CEUs.
 Subscription for Organizations is also available.
 Some course exclusions apply.

 Become a Parent/Individual subscriber today and enjoy UNLIMITED access to over 60 online courses and other special benefits.
 Some course exclusions apply.

 Children are most commonly treated for SPD with occupational therapy (OT) that may be supplemented with listening therapy (LT) or other complementary therapies.
 Sometimes other professionals such as physical therapists, speech/language therapists, teachers, and/or others who have advanced training in using a sensory integration approach may be involved in treatment.